James Edward Sullivan: Death and funeral

 In 1911 he was injured in a train wreck in Fort Wayne, Indiana.
 He died on 16 September 1914 at Mount Sinai Hospital, New York, after an operation on his intestines.
 For the funeral on 19 September 1914, his body was conveyed from his home, 540 West 114th Street, to St. Aloysius Gonzaga's Church, at 132d Street and Seventh Avenue, where a requiem Mass was held.

 Legacy

 James E. Sullivan created The Athletic News in 1880.
-The 1914 National Outdoor Track and Field Championships were postponed (Sept 19 to Oct 3) in his honor (after his death).
+After his death, the 1914 National Outdoor Track and Field Championships were postponed from September 19 to October 3, 1914, in his honor.
 In 1930, the AAU established the James E. Sullivan Award in his honour.
 It is awarded annually to the best amateur athlete in the US.
 In 1977, he was inducted into the National Track & Field Hall of Fame.

 Sullivan was also the Records Chair for the Amateur Athletic Union (AAU).